j1mb0-1/baby-sitter-kata-typescript/README.md

   - The date and time they ended the job\*
   - The date and time they put the kid(s) to bed\*
 - The constraints:
-  - They must start the job at or after 5:00 PM in their timezone on the same day.\*
+  - They must start the job at or after 5:00 PM in their timezone on the same day\*
-  - They must finish the job at or before 4:00 AM in their timezone on the next day.\*
+  - They must finish the job at or before 4:00 AM in their timezone on the next day\*
-  - They cannot finish the job before they start.
+  - They cannot finish the job before they start
-  - They must put the kid(s) to bed between their start time and midnight in their timezone.\*
+  - They must put the kid(s) to bed between their start time and midnight in their timezone\*
 - The pay:
-  - $12.00 an hour from the entered started time to the entered bedtime.
+  - $12.00 an hour from the started time they entered to the bedtime they entered
-  - $8.00 an hour from the bedtime they entered to midnight in their current timezone.\*
+  - $8.00 an hour from the bedtime they entered to midnight in their timezone\*
-  - $16.00 an hour from midnight in their current timezone to their entered ended time.\*
+  - $16.00 an hour from midnight in their timezone to their entered ended time\*
-  - If they are late within an hour, they will not be paid for that hour.
+  - If they are late within an hour, they will not be paid for that hour
-  - If they finish early within an hour, they will be paid for that hour.
+  - If they finish early within an hour, they will be paid for that hour
   - If they put the kid(s) to bed within an hour, they will be paid the higher rate of $12.00 for that hour

-\* By default, the program will attempt to parse dates from the babysitter as well as infer babysitter availability start, availability end, and midnight times based off of the environment it is run in.
+\* The program will attempt to parse dates entered by the babysitter as well as infer availability start, availability end, and midnight times based off of the environment it is run in.
 To ensure consistent results, all dates should be provided with a valid ISO string format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 Additionally, the optional `-time-zone-offset-min` can be provided to override the environment's current timezone to ensure inferred dates are in line with expectations.

 ## Getting Started